 Are there other teams that can benefit from cohort analysis that includes performance metrics?

 After you create your dashboards, use them to scope issues affecting particular customers or sets of customers.
 For example, the following widget shows which apps have errors for a particular user:

 Use attributes that track user and performance to set alerts on high priority users or customers.
 For example, you could include a

 WHERE clause in your NRQL queries to scope the results to a set of user IDs or customer IDs.
 Set alerts on any performance or business metric that is tied to these attributes.
-See NRQL alerts will change how you think about using New Relic data for more information.

 If you need more help, check out these support and learning resources: